ASeli/website-chorgestuehle-und-ihre-werkstaetten/src/en/02_programme.md

 12.30	Rostock, Monastery Church Holy Cross, now the church of Rostock University and Museum

-Lunch break in Rostock (self service, several possibilities very close to the museum) *Departure 15.30*
+*Departure 15.30*

 16.00 	Ribnitz-Damgarten, Monastery Church

 18.00 Departure to Greifswald

 ### Sunday, 26.
 June 2016

 Half-day excursion to Stralsund